De-Alchmst/bast/doc.md

 If so, it pops one and returns it, else it lexes like usual, which might add some tokens to the queue to be returned next.

-I also need some sort of counting how many brackets to close.
+I also need some sort of counting of how many brackets to close.
 This I implemented with a stack.
-Each opening bracket pushes a new value to the stack and closing one returns a number of closing bracket tokens based on that number.
+Each opening bracket pushes a new value to the stack and closing one returns a number of closing bracket tokens based on that value.
 All `+>` needs to do is to add to the number at the top of the stack and return opening a bracket token.

 As far as parser goes, it is pretty standard.
 It uses [Menhir](https://gitlab.inria.fr/fpottier/menhir)
-and can be fount in
+and can be found in
 [lib/parser.mly](lib/parser.mly).

 The parser does allow only some types of statements at top-level.
 That is a good thing, but it also makes writing tests for it annoying.
-That is why in addition to `prog`, it also exports `prog_debug`, which does not have any such limitation.
+That is why in addition to `prog`, it also exports the `prog_debug` function, which does not have any such limitation.
 The tests themselves can be found in [test/parser_test.ml](test/parser_test.ml).
-The tests themselves technically also test the lexer.

 The parser generates AST (available in [lib/ast.ml](lib/ast.ml)), which is then passed to codegen.